 Promote relevant, popular trends.

 Use #hashtags effectively.
-Here’s a guide on how to use guides on social media.
+Here’s a guide on how to use hashtags on social media.

 8. Get Networking

-The reason to network is simple: it’s all about who you know.
+The reason for networking is simple: it’s all about who you know.
 If you want to grow, it is crucial that you extend your circle.
 Be seen and be heard.
 If you can learn to leverage your network, you’ll see your traffic grow instantly.

 Example Benefits of Making Friends with Your Fellow Bloggers: